-The taxes to which calculations are subject vary by province or city.
+The taxes that are subject to calculation vary by state or region.
 Verify the selections with your accountant, or if it is a benefit, the benefit plan administrator.
-For details on setting up tax calculations for specific provinces or cities, see Appendix D-Tax Setup Information.

-Verify that all your calculations are correct before computing your payroll by running a trial-compute.
+CAUTION: Verify that all your calculations are correct before computing your payroll by running a trial-compute.
 If you are unsure about the results, contact Customer Support or your business partner for assistance.